pvrsouza/vraptor-breadcrumb/README.md

 JSP
 -----

-To add the breadcrumb in jsp, you just need to add the user's instance or someone else to a new session like that:
+To add the breadcrumb in jsp, you just need to add the 'breadcrumbSession' session object like that:

     <ul class="breadcrumb">
         <c:forEach items="${breadcrumbSession.itens}" var="item"